 Attend an Event

-As part of 2022 MLK “Dream Weekend,” the Martin Luther King Jr. Commission is hosting a free showing of this film at the African American Performing Arts Center.
+As part of 2023 MLK “Dream Weekend,” the Martin Luther King Jr. Commission is hosting this free event (dinner included) at the African American Performing Arts Center.
 Get more details here.

 The march begins on MLK Jr. Ave & University Blvd on UNM at 10 am.
 Learn more.

 The MLK Breakfast is at the Marriott Pyramid Hotel at 8 am.
-Click here for tickets and details.
+Click here for details.